 I am a goldsmith and professional Industrial designer with a science and engineering background who appreciates good design.
 To me beautiful design is a combination of functional design married with a clear artistic aesthetic.
-I learned much of the hands on technical aspects of the craft from a European trained jeweller, who has taught jewellery making for many years in Canada and has his own studio in Dundas, Ontario.
+I learned much of the hands on technical aspects of the craft from a European trained jeweller, who has taught jewellery making for many years in Canada.

 I work primarily in Argentium sterling silver because it is harder and brighter than regular sterling silver.
 Bracelets and necklaces will not scratch or bend as easily as would be the case if made with regular sterling or “higher” silver.
 I find that Argentium, which is 92.5+% silver stays bright and is tarnish-resistant.
 Argentium doesn’t blacken the same way as regular sterling sterling silver.
 Argentium has the benefits of pure silver (non-tarnishing) without the downside of being too soft.
 I do work in regular sterling as well when the material is best suited to the object.